jinyean/CTF/README.md

 1. CTF event is hosted on a event URL - https://ctf-X-event.exalabs.io/, where X is 0~3

-2. You will need to register an account (or your host will pre-provision for you before the event) to access the event URL to receive the challenges
+2. You will need to register an account (or your host will pre-provision for you before the event) to access the event URL to receive the challenges.
+[Check here for pre-provisioned accounts](./participants.csv)

 3. **(If required)** [Follow this instruction to register and access the event URL](./HowTo/registration.md)